diffpy/diffpy.srfit/README.rst

 Installation
 ------------

+The best way to install ``diffpy.srfit`` is as part of the ``diffpy.cmi`` package.
+Please see https://github.com/diffpy/diffpy.cmi for installation information.

-The preferred method is to use `Miniconda Python
+If for some reason you want to install the ``diffpy.srfit`` library on its own, the preferred method is to use `Miniconda Python
 <https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html>`_
 and install from the "conda-forge" channel of Conda packages.